 This collection includes the materials created by, and belonging to Harrison Keller, who served as Acting Director of New England Conservatory from 1946–1947; Director from 1947–1953; and President, 1953–1958.
 The materials in this collection have been stored at NEC since Keller’s tenure.

-Access to the Keller Collection is granted by the Archivist or Director of Libraries.
+Access to the Keller Papers is granted by the Archivist.
 Appointments must be scheduled in advance.
 There are limited restrictions pertaining to this collection.

 All copyrights to this collection belong to New England Conservatory.
 Permission to publish materials from this collection is granted by the Director of Libraries.
-This collection should be cited as: RG 1.5: Harrison Keller Collection, New England Conservatory Archives, Boston, MA.
+This collection should be cited as: NECA 1.5 Harrison Keller Papers, New England Conservatory Archives, Boston, MA.